Are You Finished Yet? How to avoid overworking your coloring.

 or

 Uhm, yeah.
-If you're thinking about all that stuff, you're not thinking about what you're doing with the marker in your hand.
+While you're thinking about all that stuff, you're not thinking about the marker that’s…

 Distracted coloring is bad coloring.